 Two Proof Films (a collective of a dozen or so creative friends living in and around Sterling, VA) will be entering the Washington DC 48 Hour Film Project.
 It's an annual contest that challenges area filmmakers to craft a short film 4-7 minutes long from scratch in the span of 48 hours.
 To keep everyone honest, each team is assigned a genre and required elements (character, prop and line of dialogue) at the kickoff meeting Friday night.
 This results in an intense, creative weekend that always manages to be as rewarding as it is draining.

-2014 will mark our fourth entry into the competition.
+2015 will mark our fifth entry into the competition.
 Our 2011 film was chosen by the judges to be one of 26 films (out of the 106 entries that year) shown a second time as part of their "Best of DC" screening.
-In 2012, a seemingly innocuous special effect we used ended up taking a lot of our post-production time that should have been used differently, though we were still proud of our final product.
 In 2013, our film was awarded Best Music thanks to our talented musical crew who actually scored music to a rough edit.

 Our goal for this Kickstarter campaign is mostly to get our family, friends and maybe even some charitable strangers involved in this gloriously manic process.
 We've tried to devise rewards to make our contributors feel connected as they become a part of our team.
 From mentions in the credits to signed copies of the screenplay, free tickets to sit with us at our screening or even a VIP executive producer package with a bundle of associated perks.
 Kickstarter also allows us a secure method to keep our contributors in the know about how things are going with the contest.
 We fully plan on posting regular updates with pictures and videos to keep our backers connected with the process.